Patricia Alvarado: Television work

-In 2004, Alvarado Núñez co-produced "Fidel," a two-hour documentary about the life of Fidel Castro.
-In 2001, Alvarado Núñez's documentary Getting to Fenway aired on WGBH-TV and won Best Sports Special at the New England Emmy Awards.
-Alvarado Núñez produced the public television series María Hinojosa: One-on-One, a five-year running studio-based program hosted by Maria Hinojosa and distributed nationally by American Public Television, won Best National Informational Program at the Imagen Awards in Los Angeles.
+During 2021, Alvarado won her second Webby Award as executive producer of the GBH national series “Stories from the Stage.”
+In 2004, Alvarado co-produced "Fidel," a two-hour documentary about the life of Fidel Castro.
+In 2001, Alvarado'sdocumentary Getting to Fenway aired on WGBH-TV and won Best Sports Special at the New England Emmy Awards.
+Alvarado produced the public television series María Hinojosa: One-on-One, a five-year running studio-based program hosted by Maria Hinojosa and distributed nationally by American Public Television, won Best National Informational Program at the Imagen Awards in Los Angeles.

-Alvarado Núñez has produced interviews with notable celebrities including Tony winning playwright, American composer, lyricist, singer, actor, and Hamilton creator Lin-Manuel Miranda, Queen Noor of Jordan, entertainers Tony Plana, Phylicia Rashād, Jimmy Smits, Cheech Marin of Cheech & Chong, novelist Junot Diaz, Sapphire author of the book Push (novel), Grammy award-winning musicians Chucho Valdés, Danilo Pérez and Paquito D'Rivera, journalist Alfredo Corchado, Jorge Ramos (news anchor), and María Elena Salinas, sports legends such as Bill Lee (left-handed pitcher) and Luis Tiant, and others.
+Alvarado has produced interviews with notable celebrities including Tony winning playwright, American composer, lyricist, singer, actor, and Hamilton creator Lin-Manuel Miranda, Queen Noor of Jordan, entertainers Tony Plana, Phylicia Rashād, Jimmy Smits, Cheech Marin of Cheech & Chong, novelist Junot Díaz, Sapphire author of the book Push (novel), Grammy award-winning musicians Chucho Valdés, Danilo Pérez and Paquito D'Rivera, journalist Alfredo Corchado, Jorge Ramos (news anchor), and María Elena Salinas, sports legends such as Bill Lee (left-handed pitcher) and Luis Tiant, and others.

 Photography work

-Alvarado Núñez's photography work has been featured in print and on-line on WGBH and PBS related websites including the PBS.org website MyType2, Neighborhood Kitchens online, WGBH High School Quiz Show online (seasons 1 & 2), WGBH Digital Mural.
+Alvarado's photography work has been featured in print and on-line on WGBH and PBS related websites including the PBS.org website MyType2, Neighborhood Kitchens online, WGBH High School Quiz Show online (seasons 1 & 2), WGBH Digital Mural.
 Her photography featured on RootCapital.org was taken in Peru, Rwanda and Kenya.
-Alvarado Nuñez photography work was published twice as the front cover of the September 2013 and May 2015 editions of WGBH Explore!
+Alvarado's photography work was published twice as the front cover of the September 2013 and May 2015 editions of WGBH Explore!
 Member Magazine and in The Boston Globe article by Glenn Yoder in the June 19, 2012 online and print editions.